PiotrJander/lean-spring/README.md

 > Probably 95% of all software applications fall into the “not so good for using DDD” categories.
 Most are fundamentally Data Centric – most websites are, most desktop applications are … fundamentally most data updating and reporting applications are data centric.

-... and Neptune clearly *is* data-centric.
+... and X clearly *is* data-centric.

 ## General assumptions